MumenAlmadaineh/reading-notes/Read:01.md

 # Markdown
 ## What is Markdown?
-*Markdown is a way to create a web page by easy way and it's easier than HTML, and it's also not a programming language.*
+*Markdown is a way to create a web page by the easy way and it's easier than HTML, and it's also not a programming language.*

 *Like HTML - Markdown it's used to describe the content and syntax for styling all forms of writing on the GitHub platform.*